frontend-garden/frontend-garden-ghost-theme/README.md

 npm start
 ```

-## Theme Release
+## Releasing

-The following steps only apply for production environment.
+Release workflow is very similar to the one of the
+[React UI](https://react-ui.io/contribute/releasing) project.
+A brief summary
+follows.

-1. Update theme version in `package.json` and `package-lock.json`.
+1. Once ready to release, **update theme version** in `package.json` and
+   `package-lock.json`.
+See release draft on GitHub to get the right version
+   number. **Don't combine this step with any other changes,** they wouldn't be
+   reflected in the changelog.

+2. Commit as `Release <VERSION_NUMBER>` to `release/<VERSION_NUMBER>` branch,
+   push, create a pull request to `main`, and finally merge it.
+The release is
+   now being automatically published.

-2. Prepare distribution ZIP package into the `dist` directory:
+3. Prepare distribution ZIP package into the `dist` directory:

    ```bash
    npm run dist
    ```

-3. Upload the ZIP package `dist/frontend-garden-ghost-theme-v<THEME_VERSION>.zip`
+4. Upload the ZIP package
-   on the _Design_ administration page.
+   `dist/frontend-garden-ghost-theme-<VERSION_NUMBER>.zip` on the _Design_
+   administration page.

+**Note:** prefix version number with `v` everywhere except in `package.json` and
+`package-lock.json`.